TimMacy/YouTubeAlchemy/README.md

 <br>

 ## 📜 Changelog
+- **9.8**: adjustments for the latest YouTube DOM changes. new feature: `Hide "Explore more topics" on the Home Page`
 - **9.7.1**: adjustments for the latest YouTube DOM changes (fixed spacing in `Compact Layout`)
 - **9.7**: adjustments for the latest YouTube DOM changes and improvements for the space below the player in `Tab View`. new feature: `Disable Animation When Switching Between Theater mode and Default view (default: off)`
 - **9.6.2**: improvements to `Hide Mini Player`